 Nick Mauss (1980) lives and works in New York.
-He currently has a solo exhibition at Kunsthalle, Basel in Switzerland.
-His work was recently part of the exhibition Transcorporealities at Museum Ludwig, Cologne (2019).
+His work will be on view at the Musée d'Art Moderne de la Ville de Paris in the exhibition Les Flammes.
+L'art vivant de la céramique curated by Anne Dressen, opening this October.
+He recently had a solo exhibition at Kunsthalle Basel in Switzerland (2020) and was part of the exhibition Transcorporealities at Museum Ludwig, Cologne (2019).

-He recently had solo exhibitions at the Whitney Museum, New York (2018), Triennale di Milano and Torre Velasca, Milan (2018) and at the Serralves Museum, Porto (2017) with an accompanying catalogue.
+He had solo exhibitions at the Whitney Museum, New York (2018), Triennale di Milano and Torre Velasca, Milan (2018) and at the Serralves Museum, Porto (2017) with an accompanying catalogue.

 Mauss created a permanent installation commissioned for the I.M.
 Pei designed Building 66 on the MIT campus in Cambridge, USA, which was inaugurated in October 2018.